spiral/docs/docs/en/component/data-grid.md

 ### Directional sorter

-This sorter contains 2 independent sorters each for ascending and descending order.
-By receiving the order via `withValue` we will get one of the sorters:
+This sorter contains 2 independent sorters, each for ascending and descending order.
+By receiving the order via `withValue`, we will get one of the sorters:

 ```php
 use Spiral\DataGrid\Specification\Sorter;